certinia/debug-log-analyzer/README.md

 If the grouping is removed the sorting applies the same but across all rows instead of within each group.

+#### Filtering

+1. In the SOQL view show Log events for specific namespaces using the namespace column filter

 #### Group

 By default rows are grouped by the SOQL/ DML text, grouping can be removed and the rows shows as a flat list using the _Group by_ item in the header menu.
 The groups are default sorted with the groups with the most items at the top.

+SOQL Statements can also be grouped by package namespace including the default namespace

 #### DML / SOQL Call Stack